purelb/purelb/cmd/README.md

 node in the cluster) and manage per-node activities like configuring the node network when a service is created.

-The allocator can allocate addresses from local pools and from an Acnodal EGW instance.
+The allocator can allocate addresses from local pools and from a Netbox instance.

 * [allocator](allocator)